-With Seattle on the ‘front lines’ of COVID-19 epidemic, University of Washington lab given emergency approval to test for coronavirus
+University of Washington gets emergency green light to test for coronavirus

 After getting federal approval to begin testing, Jerome commended the “heroic effort” of the lab’s 60 employees, who worked until 2 a.m.
 Wednesday and were back by 7 a.m. to get test results out to doctors and patients as quickly as possible.

-“Testing is the main weapon against this virus … Until we have a vaccine, this our major tool.
+“Testing is the main weapon against this virus … Until we have a vaccine, this is our major tool.
 We’re working around the clock,” he said.

 Healthy people don’t need to get tested for SARS-CoV-2 and should continue washing their hands, avoiding crowds and isolating themselves as much as possible, Jerome said.
 Doctors who see patients who present with a dry cough and a fever of 101 F or higher can submit specimens for testing.